datamapio/story/cheatsheet/r_cheatsheet.md

 <a href="http://www.datamap.io">Datamap</a> is all about separation of concerns.
 - MAPS: No need to touch, you reference them by their universal GeoID, named id, in the GeoJSON/TopoJSON.
 - DATA:
-  - The REF file contains the id (= universal GeoID), names, codes etc.
+  - The REF file contains the id (= the global scope GeoID), names, codes etc.
   - The EXT file contains your external data.
 You clean, wrangle, (bin) your data so that it can be matched and merged with the REF file.
   - The result = the DATA.
 After the merge of the REF and the EXT and the selection of desired columns, we have the DATA.
   - other reference files like e.g. CANDIDATE_REF usually start with what they reference, e.g. CANDIDATE.
-- VIZ: Once you have the data and the map, you can start with the proper data visualization in D3 or import the map and data into Mapbox, CartoDB etc.
+- VIZ: Once you have the data and the map, you can start with the proper data visualization in D3 or import the map and data into services like Mapbox, CartoDB etc.

 ##Data Cleaning, Wrangling and Merging with R
 Below you find a collection of code snippets which should help you with your data cleaning tasks.